 A Blessingway is, for many, the best ‘baby shower’ a mother can have.
 Mixing ceremonies of old with new traditions and celebrating with friends and family in a gathering focused on the well being and happiness of the mother, baby and her whole family.

 If you are interested in holding a Blessingway, Contact me (form below) to talk about what you are thinking and how I can help facilitate one for you.
-It is a lovely way to start the journey of bringing a new life into the world.
+There are many options, from straight up traditional to a mixed ‘baby shower/blessing’.
+It is a lovely way to start the journey of bringing a new life into the world and setting the tone for a happy and long life.

 Traditionally the Blessingway is a Navajo ceremony that honors the divine feminine and the natural order of things.
 It affirms happiness and a long life.
 It is a known as a ‘chant way’ ceremony where songs are sung over a person to bless them with good luck, good health and all things good.
 It is used for many different purposes such as the coming of a new life, the blessing of a new home, for rain and good crops or the good health of a family.